 Saint-Émilion: Food and most famous French wines are ready to be discovered.

 Cloister of Cadouin: A Cistercian abbey on the UNESCO world heritage list, located on the Camino de Santiago pilgrim ways

-While Bergerac has lots of little speciality shops where locals and tourists alike can find designer fashions, china, glassware, jewellery and perfumes, the city revolves around its food and wines.
+While Bergerac has lots of little specialty shops where locals and tourists alike can find designer fashions, china, glassware, jewelry and perfumes, the city revolves around its food and wines.
 At almost every turn, and on most days of the week, Bergerac hosts markets that are not so much a place to purchase the freshest of food or antiques but a social event at which to catch up with friends.

 A few recent comments of Chateau de Sadillac on Tripadvisor